compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 1. Go to [the latest github release of AssettoServer](https://github.com/compujuckel/AssettoServer/releases/latest).

 2. Click on the `assetto-server-win-x64.zip` in the Assets section of the release to download the file.

    ![](./assets/guide/asdownload1.png)

 ### Purchasing the Full Version of Content Manager {#content-manager-fullversion}

 :::note
 You can host, configure, and play on the server without the full version of Content Manager.
-However, for the sake of simplicity, we will be using features of the full version.
+For the sake of simplicity, we will be using the full version to generate the required files for us.
+If you do not want to purchase the full version, you can use the [Kunos Server manual](https://www.assettocorsa.net/forum/index.php?faq/assetto-corsa-dedicated-server-manual.28/) as a reference to create them manually.
 :::

 1. Purchase the full version of Content Manager via the [official website](https://assettocorsa.club/content-manager.html) or by being a patron of [x4fabs Patreon](https://www.patreon.com/user?u=11605034).

 2. Enter the key you received via email into Content Manager.

    ![](./assets/guide/cmfull1.png)

 ### Downloading the Shutoko Revival Project track and AI spline {#downloading-srp}